 The rest of the tutorial assumes that Maven is on your

-This prints some diagnostic output, including the versions of Java and Maven, and which Java installation was found by Maven.
-This should indicate a 1.8 version of Java, and list the path to the JDK.
-If either of these is not the case, see Troubleshooting.
+This command prints some diagnostic output, including the versions of Java and Maven, and which Java installation was found by Maven.
+It should indicate a 1.8 version of Java, and list the path to the JDK.
+If you don’t see this information, see Troubleshooting.